hyva-themes/magento2-react-checkout/docs/docs/installation.md

 Same thing you should do in your headless approach.

 Ideally, these information must be managed through a custom graphql query.
 This way, it would be compatible with any type of frontend solution.
 It will be resolved in a future version of Hyvä Checkout.

+## Configuration

+Once the module is available in your site, you can see the checkout page at the url `[store-url]/hyva/checkout`.

+If you want to make Hyvä Checkout as your default checkout solution, then enable the below configuration in the Magento2 Backend:

+`HYVA THEMES->Checkout->General Settings->Enable`

+The configuration path is `hyva_checkout/general/enable`

+## Customization Steps

+In almost all cases, you need to customize the checkout.
+When it comes to customizing Hyvä Checkout, you can basically take three approaches which is given below.

+- The recommended way of customizing Hvyä Checkout would be using the [**Magento2 Checkout Example Template**](https://github.com/hyva-themes/magento2-checkout-example).
+In this approach, you are keeping the Hyvä Checkout as a composer dependency and never touches it.
+The customization is done via another module which you setup at `app/code/` directory using the template given above.
+In a nutshell, this template includes a custom webpack configuration which enables you to copy over the React Components you really need to alter.
+This way, the customization will be kept differently and thus eventually it would be easy for you to upgrade Hyvä Checkout and adopt the changes into your customization if needed.

+- Another approach would be to fork the original Hyvä Checkout repository and use the forked version in your site.
+This way, you can keep and versioning the customization you are making in that forked repository.

+- Another approach would be setting up Hyvä Checkout inside `app/code` directory.
+To do this, you need to create the directory `app/code/Hyva/Checkout` and then copy the content of `src/` directory of Hyvä Checkout module over there.
+This will also allow you to track the customizations.